DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 * Her ancestor, Lady Lovina Wachter nee Dilisnya, came to Barovia shortly after Strahd von Zarovich settled it.
 For her loyalty, she received deeds to land and estates, as well as a Barovian title with Strahd as her liege-lord.
 * Lovina, an amateur historian, wrote *The Noble House of Wachter* to document her new family's history, which allegedly dated back to the days of Old Zarovia, long before Barovia was founded.

-Upon Lady Wachter has located the proper page, the players can read the following passage from Lovina's book, titled only "The Wedding" and written in erratic, jagged pen-strokes at odds with the clean, elegant script of the remainder of the book:
+Once Lady Wachter has located the proper page, the players can read the following passage from Lovina's book, titled only "The Wedding" and written in erratic, jagged pen-strokes at odds with the clean, elegant script of the remainder of the book:

 <div class="description">
 <p>The wedding of Prince Sergei von Zarovich and Tatyana Federovna began with good cheer, but ended in madness and blood.
 Prince Sergei was found dead in his chambers, his bride-to-be rumored to have cast herself from the overlook in despair.</p>